-As a depressant, alcohol can cause potentially dramatic negative changes in mood— especially when consumed in excess.
+As a depressant, alcohol can cause potentially dramatic negative changes in mood and behavior— especially when consumed in excess.
 For people who binge drink, the morning after a bender can be fraught with depressive symptoms, for example.

-There is also the fact that under the influence, many heavy drinkers can become irritable, aggressive and in some cases violent.
+There is also the fact that under the influence, many heavy drinkers can become irritable, aggressive and in some cases violent putting their own life and the lives of others at risk.
 In fact, the National Institute on Alcohol Abuse and Alcoholism has noted that scientists have long recognized a two-way association between alcohol consumption and violence and aggression.

 Alcohol also interferes with sleep.
 This in turn can introduce changes in mood characterized by irritability, anxiety and depression.

 Sign 8: Problems at home, work or school